abitoun-42/colibrie/README.md

 ## Why Colibrie?

-- :rocket: **Efficient**: Colibrie is faster by multiple order of magnitude than any actual existing solution
+- **Efficient**: Colibrie is faster by multiple order of magnitude than any actual existing solution
-- :sparkles: **Fidel visual**: Colibrie can provide 1:1 HTML representation of any tables it'll find
+- **Fidel visual**: Colibrie can provide 1:1 HTML representation of any tables it'll find
-- :books: **Reliable**: Colibri will find every valid tables without exception if the PDF is compatible with the core principle of Colibrie
+- **Reliable**: Colibri will find every valid tables without exception if the PDF is compatible with the core principle of Colibrie
-- :memo: **Output**: Each table can be export into to multiple formats, which include :
+- **Output**: Each table can be export into to multiple formats, which include :
   - Pandas Dataframe.
   - HTML.